guoyunhe/vite-integration/README.md

 # Vite Integration Web Extension

-Chrome/Edge/Firefox extension to integrate old-school backend with Vite dev server
+Chrome/Edge/Firefox extension to integrate old-school backend with Vite dev server.

+The extension is ONLY needed when:

+- your back-end generate HTML and inject important stuff (header, footer, sidebar, data);
+- and your back-end doesn't have Vite integration ability.

 ## Install